sidraheja/811/README.md

 811
 ===

-App that communicates with Raspberry Pi
+App that communicates with Arduino